Ferber method: "Cry it out"

 The "Cry It Out" (CIO) approach can be traced back to the book The Care and Feeding of Children written by Emmett Holt in 1894.
 CIO is any sleep-training method which allows a baby to cry for a specified period before the parent will offer comfort.
 "Ferberization" is one such approach.
 Ferber does not advocate simply leaving a baby to cry, but rather supports giving the baby time to learn to self-soothe, by offering comfort and support from the parent at predetermined intervals.
-The best age to attempt Ferber's sleep training method is around 6 months-old.
+The best age to attempt Ferber's sleep training method is around six months old.

 Other CIO methods, such as Marc Weissbluth's extinction method, are often mistakenly referred to as "Ferberization", though they fall outside of the guidelines Ferber recommended.
 "Ferberization" is referred to as graduated extinction by Weissbluth.
-Some pediatricians feel that any form of CIO is unnecessary and damaging to a baby.
+Some pediatricians argue that any form of CIO is unnecessary and damaging to a baby.